AnderZerfall/K-lingua-website/README.md

 The main goal of this project was to create a clean and user-friendly site that represents the company’s translation services and provides an easy way for users to contact them.
 The website includes sections for services, pricing, testimonials, and a contact form.

 **Project's Requirements**
-- *Creating nice and clean UI for K-lingua’s website in Figma including following pages: Pricing, Who Are we, How we Work, Benefits, Contact, Home*
+- *Creating nice and clean UI for K-lingua’s website in Figma including the following pages: Pricing, Who Are we, How we Work, Benefits, Contact, Home*
 - *Redesigning and implementing K-lingua’s website pages for different translation services*
 - *Ensuring cross-browser compatibility and mobile-first design principles*
 - *Creating optimized web pages for speed, performance, and SEO to enhance site discoverability and user engagement.*